Theatre Arts: BFA, BA

 - Acting (BFA): The acting emphasis is for students desiring to become professional performers.
 Coursework for this emphasis covers acting, voice, movement, and directing fundamentals.
 It also provides an understanding of the technical and design responsibilities of any production.

 - Theatre Design and Technology (BFA): The theatre design and technology emphasis is for students interested in the operations and physical settings of performance production.
 Coursework covers makeup, stage lighting, scene design and construction, costume design and construction, as well as performance and literature skills.
-Students in this emphasis must focus on one of the following areas: costume design, scenic design, light design, sound design, stage management, or production technician.
+Students in this emphasis must focus on one of the following areas: costume design, scene design, lighting design, or technical production.

 This is for the theatre education emphasis only.
 In order to obtain a secondary teaching license for grades 6-12, students must complete the 35-credit Secondary Teacher Education Program (STEP), which includes one semester of student teaching in a public school.
 This program is administered by USU’s School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
 Student must apply to the School of TEAL the semester before taking STEP courses.
 This is usually the fall of their junior year.
 Students learn subject content through the Theatre Arts Department, and spend the last year or two studying education techniques through the STEP program.